 Now there is one tricky part to this!

-Since the case was routed and responded to, it will stay in the out of BH queue in the status pending.
+Since the case was routed and responded to, it will stay in the out of BH queue in the status set up by the previous job.
 That means that even if the customer writes another message the case status will change to open but it will stay in this queue.

 And that is why we want to re-route all the cases back to our first queue (within business hours) so our agents can resolve them once they are online.